 Organizations must define expectations and guidelines. - The right tools

 Technology enables coordination and visibility.
-Solutions such as meeting room booking system, desk booking software, and workplace analytics tools play a key role in supporting hybrid work. - Strong leadership
+Solutions such as meeting room booking system, desk booking software, and workplace analytics tools play a key role in supporting flexible work. - Strong leadership

-Managers play a key role in making hybrid work successful.
+Managers play a key role in making flexible work successful.

-Companies that treat hybrid work as a strategic workplace model—not just a perk—are the ones most likely to succeed.
+Companies that treat flexible work as a strategic workplace model—not just a perk—are the ones most likely to succeed.

 Ready to improve your hybrid setup?